theislab/single-cell-best-practices/jupyter-book/preamble.md

 ## What this book covers

 This book aims to be comprehensive and to cover as many analysis steps as possible.
 We cover all steps entailed in the publication TBD while adding additional information for situations that an analyst may encounter regularly.
-A simple example might be converting between analysis ecosystems and data formats.
+A simple example might be the conversion between analysis ecosystems and data formats.

 ## What this book does not cover

-This book does not cover the fundamental basics of biology or computer science including programming.
+This book does not aim to cover the fundamental basics of biology or computer science including programming.
-Moreover, this book does not cover all possible tools to approach a specific issue and only focuses on the tools, which ideally were externally verified to work best.
+Moreover, this book does not describe all possible tools to approach a specific issue and only focuses on the tools, which ideally were externally verified to work best for the data at hand.
 Whenever this is not possible and we cannot cover the explicit community verified best-practices, we only recommend a workflow based on our extensive experiences.

 ## Prerequisites